MaestroPreviously known as Transact Maestro. | Form BuilderTemplate Designer | 21.11 This feature was updated in 21.11.

 Within a template, it's also possible to define Theme Options and Item Properties, which can then be used to configure a template without diving into the underlying code.
 These features are intertwined with brands.

-When creating a template, a Template Designer will:
+When creating a template, a Template Designer:

 Maestro comes with several ready-to-use templates: